yanarchy/slothmachine/README.md

 Press the button and try your luck!

 ### Ok, I notice how it says sloth but you asked for slot.
 I may have typo-ed.
 BUT, I think it was meant to be.
-No caffeine for most people makes them a sloth!
+No caffeine in the morning makes many of them a sloth for the rest of the day!

-Sloth slot machine.
+Thus, sloth slot machine.

 ### Notes